lakonis/s_Regina2018/slides.md

 ===

 In 2016, the journal Sens Public launched a project to redesign its website.
 But the project quickly pushes the team to rethink the journal technicaly, editorialy and philosophicaly all at once.
-What appeared as a straightforward project eventually revealed itself as a complex one opening multiple subprojects nested in one another.
+What appeared as a straightforward project eventually revealed itself as a complex one that opens multiple subprojects nested in one another.

-One of which was the experimentation of a new editorial format for scholarly communication, that would take place within the journal.
+One of which was experimenting a new editorial format for scholarly communication, that would take place within the journal.
 We named this format _The Conversation_.

 %%%%%%%%%%%%%%%%%%SECTIONmoveRight%%%%%%%%%%%%%%%%%%